Intermittent fasting and diarrhea — explained by Simple

 As a bottom line, it’s worth keeping in mind that the occasional bout of diarrhea during the intermittent fasting process isn’t typically something to raise the alarm about — but since diarrhea can be acute or chronic, it is a sign that you may need to take a closer look at your eating habits and general lifestyle and make some adjustments.
 It’s also not something that’s normal to experience consistently, either, so if you find yourself spending lots of time scrolling through TikTok from the bathroom, it’s time to speak with your primary care provider.

 Whether you’re experiencing intermittent fasting side effects, looking to avoid intermittent fasting mistakes, or just have questions about what to expect from the general fasting process (like “Does intermittent fasting slow your metabolism?”), we’re here to help you get the answers you need to make the right decisions for you and your body.
-While we’re not a replacement for a medical team — and you should always consult them before making any significant eating routine changes — you can take our SIMPLE quiz to learn more about intermittent fasting approaches, get insight into the process, and see how it might affect you.
+While we’re not a replacement for a medical team — and you should always consult them before making any significant eating routine changes — you can take our Simple quiz to learn more about intermittent fasting schedules, get insight into the process, and see how it might affect you.

 What can cause diarrhea during intermittent fasting